-2.3.2 To carry out works affecting the special character of a listed building without consent is a criminal offence and can result in severe fines and even imprisonment.
+- 2.4.3 Section 215 Notices: These have been served on properties that 'adversely affect the amenity of the area'.
+The Council will continue to serve such notices where deemed appropriate in a case by case basis and in line with the provisions of the legislation. - To carry out works affecting the special character of a listed building without consent is a criminal offence and can result in severe fines and even imprisonment.
 Works to listed buildings, therefore, should never be carried out without consent.
 Where alterations to a listed building have been carried out without consent and are found to be unacceptable, the Council may either seek to prosecute those responsible or serve a listed building enforcement notice.

-2.4 THE QUALITY OF PLANNING APPLICATIONS
+2.5 THE QUALITY OF PLANNING APPLICATIONS

-2.4.1 Applications must provide sufficient information about the proposed development and its setting to enable the Council to assess the impact of the proposals on the character and appearance of the conservation area.
+Applications must provide sufficient information about the proposed development and its setting to enable the Council to assess the impact of the proposals on the character and appearance of the conservation area.
 Applications for outline planning permission in conservation areas will not normally be acceptable.
 The Council's Validation Checklist sets out the level of information required in support of planning applications.
 The following are of key importance: